 The definition of Knowledge Management includes all the tools and methods to collect and manage knowledge related to a company, and eliminate redundancies and knowledge gaps, which can be created when documentation remains separate between company departments.

 By creating a single database where all intellectual capital is collected, the company’s know-how is protected and the search for data and information is facilitated, increasing staff efficiency.

 Sharing content across all departments encourages alignment of interdisciplinary goals, communication, and collaboration between people to develop projects and create new knowledge.

 The object of Knowledge Management is the Knowledge Base, the amount of information available to the company or organization.
 It is one of the main resources for companies, a source of competitive and economic advantage, and it is made up of explicit knowledge, i.e. documented and easily transferable, and tacit knowledge, which resides in people, linked to the experience of the company players and the context.

 These include, for example, problem-solving best practices, which are extremely important because they enable work to be done most efficiently, facilitating decision-making and helping to improve business performance.

-The Knowledge Base contains the wealth of information and procedures that are fundamental to employees and customers: the so-called know-how.
+The Knowledge Base contains the wealth of information and procedures fundamental to employees and customers: the so-called know-how.